The Vehicle On Road Test (VORT) allows students to do a single practical road test to be eligible for a driver’s licence.

 A driving instructor that trains a student cannot do the testing.
-The test must be done by another “Authorised” instructor.
+The test must be done by another “Authorised” examiner.

-The VORT test’s date, time and location must be registered with the Department of Planning, Transport and Infrastructure (DPTI) at least three days prior to the test date, but don’t worry, we will do this for you.
+The VORT test’s date, time and location must be registered with the Department of Planning, Transport and Infrastructure (DPTI) at least three days prior to the test date (we do this so you don’t have to).
 Please keep in mind, however that the examiner will likely need more time than that to fit your request into their schedule.
 We generally recommend giving at least week’s notice to improve your change of getting the time and date you want.

 If a student fails the test they must wait a prescribed number of days before they can do it again.

 A learner driver must wait for 2 weeks

 An overseas conversion must wait 3 days

 The VORT test involves a drive of approximately 30-45 minutes and consists of three components: